bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 *Don't cheat.
 If you actually want to learn this, you are only hurting yourself.*

-*5) Return the names of all of the yellow fruits whose names begin with a ‘P’.*
+*5) Return the names of all of the yellow fruits whose names begin with a 'P'.*

 *6) Return the names of all of the fruits that have a price over $0.30 and a spongy texture, or a price under $0.20 and a juicy texture.*

-*7) Make a new column named ‘user’ of type varchar(100) in the fruits table.*
+*7) Make a new column named 'user' of type varchar(100) in the fruits table.*

-*8) Make every single value in the ‘user’ column the value ‘Toby’;*
+*8) Make every single value in the 'user' column the value 'Toby';*

-*9) Delete the column ‘user’ in the fruits table.*
+*9) Delete the column 'user' in the fruits table.*

-## MySQL/Databases – CONSTRAINTS and JOINS
+## MySQL/Databases - CONSTRAINTS and JOINS

 ### JOINS INTRO